Snowflake-Labs/terraform-provider-snowflake/docs/resources/secondary_connection.md

 - `fully_qualified_name` (String) Fully qualified name of the resource.
 For more information, see [object name resolution](https://docs.snowflake.com/en/sql-reference/name-resolution).
 - `id` (String) The ID of this resource.
+- `is_primary` (Boolean) Indicates if the connection has been changed to primary.
+If change is detected, the secondary connection will be recreated.
 - `show_output` (List of Object) Outputs the result of `SHOW CONNECTIONS` for the given secret. (see [below for nested schema](#nestedatt--show_output))

 <a id="nestedatt--show_output"></a>